knative/docs/docs/eventing/sugar/README.md

         - image: <some image>
 ```

-The Sugar Controller will notice AutoTrigger is enabled, and produce a trigger subscribing "hello-sugar" to the Knative Service, the cluster will have a Trigger like:
+The Sugar Controller will notice AutoTrigger is enabled for that resource, and produce a trigger subscribing "hello-sugar" to the Knative Service, the cluster will have a Trigger like:

 ```yaml
 apiVersion: eventing.knative.dev/v1